-Inbound network access is only available for workloads of types serverless and standard.
+Inbound network access is only available for workloads of types serverless, standard, and stateful.
 For other workload types, only outbound firewall settings are relevant.

 External